sakthimanikandan845/email-templates/README.md

     ],

 ```

-If you wish to directly edit the template blade files see the primary template here:-
+If you wish to directly edit the template blade files, see the primary template here:
-`resources/views/vendor/vb-email-templates/email/default.php`
+- **Path**: `resources/views/vendor/vb-email-templates/email/default.php`

-You are free to create new templates in this directory which will be automatically visible in the email template editor dropdown for selection.
+New templates in this directory will be automatically visible in the email template editor dropdown for selection.

+#### Useful Tip
+Not all email clients (e.g., Outlook) render CSS from a stylesheet effectively.
+To ensure maximum compatibility, it's best to **put styles inline**.
+For checking how your email looks across different clients, [Litmus Email Previews](https://www.litmus.com/landing-page/email-previews) is highly recommended.

 ### Translations
-Each email template has a key and a language so
+Each email template is identified by a key and a language:

-**Key**: user-password-reset
+- **Key**: `user-password-reset`

-**Language**: en_gb
+- **Language**: `en_gb`

 This allows the relevant template to be selected based on the users locale - You will need to save the users preferred language to implement this.